herotechcourse/kotlin-lotto-precourse/README.md

         4. [x] between 1 and 45
     3. [x] bonus number
         1. [x] between 1 and 45
-        2. [ ] ? not duplicating a winning number?
+        2. [ ] not duplicating a winning number -> check later
 3. [x] handle invalid input
     1. [x] throw exception with a message: “[ERROR] my message“
     2. [x] handle only specific exception types
     3. [x] re-prompt from current state
     4. [x] quit after max retries are exceeded
 #### Output
-3. [ ] output the purchased tickets after reading the purchase amount
+3. [x] output the purchased tickets after reading the purchase amount
-    1. [ ] the number of purchased tickets
+    1. [x] the number of purchased tickets
-    2. [ ] the values sorted in ascending order
+    2. [x] the values sorted in ascending order
 4. [ ] output the winning statistics
     1. [ ] the lotto result statistics in the following syntax: [prize rank] [price] – [number of winning tickets]
     2. [ ] the return rate rounded to the nearest tenth